dmyersturnbull/tyrannosaurus/README.md

 For example, it will make a `.requirements.txt.bak-2020-04-05T152203.1151492`.
 You can tell it to clean up older versions with the global `--clean` flag.

+Please note that lock files for pipenv and poetry are not affected by design.

 ### building, extending, and contributing

-[New issues](https://github.com/kokellab/tyrannosauruspy/issues) and pull requests are welcome.
+[New issues](https://github.com/kokellab/tyrannosaurus/issues) and pull requests are welcome.

 Tyrannosaurus is bootstrapped—built using itself.
 If you fork it, you can modify its files and install your fork to modify its default project structure.